-*Ashely Eagle-Gibbs - Environmental Action Center of West Marin (alternate)
+*Ashley Eagle-Gibbs - Environmental Action Committee of West Marin (EAC) (alternate)

 There have already been significant efforts across other States and in other countries to develop best management practices (BMPs) and science-informed siting criteria for aquaculture.
 This project will synthesize the data, documents and information contained within these BMPs and siting criteria, and use them to inform and guide these sections of the Action Plan as they relate to California.

 The project will also consider any previous efforts to develop shellfish aquaculture BMPs in California and leverage and integrate this work as appropriate.
 As aquaculture is a rapidly evolving sector, the project team will also use this assessment to identify gaps in scientific understanding or technological innovation as they relate to resource management concerns that may point to needed research and development.

 Luxin Wang - University of California, Davis

 Tiffany Stevens - Seagrove Kelp Co., Kelping Alaska

 Diane Windham - NOAA Fisheries, Aquaculture Program, CA